Dhar Mann: Workplace scandal and actors' protest

-In February 2023, multiple actors employed by Dhar Mann Studios went on social media to allege that they had poor working conditions and unsustainable pay.
+In February 2023, multiple actors employed by Dhar Mann Studios said on social media that they have poor working conditions and unsustainable pay.
 Many of the actors took to protesting outside of one of Mann's studio lots, with the protests happening abruptly.
-Actor Charles Laughlin revealed that many actors requested a meeting with Mann about their conditions, but were turned down.
-Laughlin also accused Mann of firing actress Jessica Ruth Bell after the meeting was requested.
-Both Laughlin and actor Colin Borden stated that actors who spoke out against the working conditions were immediately let go.
+Actor Charles Laughlin revealed that many actors requested a meeting with Mann about working conditions, but he declined to meet with them.
+Laughlin also accused Mann of firing actress Jessica Ruth Bell after the actors asked for the meeting.
+Laughlin and actor Colin Borden said that actors who spoke out against the working conditions were immediately let go.
 Borden stated that many of the actors employed by Mann could not afford rent.
-After the protests, Mann issued a statement on his YouTube channel and Instagram account disputing the claims of the protesting actors and accusing them of "spreading false information" about his studio, family and himself.
-He stated how the studio operated and disclosed hourly rates for actors.
+After the protests, Mann issued a statement on his YouTube channel and Instagram account disputing the claims of the protesting actors and accusing them of "spreading false information" about his studio, family, and himself.
+He explained how the studio operated and disclosed hourly rates for actors.